Seborgium/cryo-spring/README.md

 ![Voltage vs Mass](./pictures/Voltage%20vs%20Mass.png)

+Three flexure spring designs are compared: the spiral design, the kirigami design with 4 concentric cuts, and the one with 3 concentric cuts.

+The kirigami design with 4 concentric cuts had 7% reduced voltage change compared to the traditional design.
+Since resistance changes are small and the material remains in elastic deformation, voltage changes remain directly proportional to stress.
+The 7% reduction in voltage measurement translates to a comparable reduction in maximum stress.

 ## Future Work

 Future work includes conducting SolidWorks Design Studies on the kirigami design parameters and developing similarly nuanced claims about the effect of kirigami spring design on lifetime.